Structural Insulated Panel (SIP) Construction

 Using its new rating system to study the effectiveness of various insulation materials in typical house walls, the Laboratory found large differences between the nominal ratings of insulation and its actual thermal performance in a wall.

 The best performer was insulated concrete forms due to the excellent thermal resistance of the expanded foam exterior combined with the thermal mass of concrete interior of these structures.
 The next best was structural insulated panels.
-The conclusion of the study was that a 4" SIP wall was found to be more effective at blocking heat transfer than a 6" conventional stud-framed wall and with 15 times less air infiltration.
+The study concluded that a 4" SIP wall was found to be more effective at blocking heat transfer than a 6" conventional stud-framed wall and with 15 times less air infiltration.

 For a summary of the ONRL study report, read Thermal Performance and Wall Ratings by Jeffrey E. Christian and Jan Kosny, Oak Ridge National Laboratory Building Envelope Research.
 You can calculate the R-value of the insulation in your own home, using the ORNL Whole Wall Thermal Performance Calculator.
 The results will probably surprise you.